Voyantis/gtm-voyantis/README.md

 This template is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) file for details.

-## About Voyantis AI
+## About Voyantis

-Voyantis AI empowers marketing teams with AI-powered predictive analytics to:
+Voyantis empowers marketing teams with AI-powered predictive analytics to:
 - Predict customer lifetime value (LTV)
 - Identify high-value audiences
 - Optimize ad spend with predictive audiences